MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 # Create steps and assign media in the Dynamics 365 Guides PC app

 Steps are the central building block for creating a guide in Dynamics 365 Guides.
-In the PC app, you can create steps on the **Outline** page, but you’ll probably create most of your steps from the WYSIWYG Step card page.
+In the PC app, you can create steps in the **Outline** page, but you’ll probably create most of your steps from the WYSIWYG Step card page.
 The instructions you create on the Step card page match what the operator will see on [!include[pn-hololens](../includes/pn-hololens.md)].

 In the Step card page, you write your instructional text and assign supporting content for that step, like 3D content or media (image or video).